 For each item, circle one.
 Oh, and by the way, feel free to add any comments you wish.
 Sometimes quick-answer exercises like this just don't have enough of YOUR personal response options, but try not to overthink things.
+This is, after all, a simple snapshot of where your beliefs and feelings are at this moment in time

+to overthink things.
 This is, after all, a simple snapshot of where your beliefs and feelings are at this moment in time.

 1. I admit it.
-Just like everyone else, I feel that I am lazy when it comes to getting my assignments and/ or work done.
+Just like everyone else, I feel that I am lazy when it comes to getting my assignments and/

+or work done.

-- usually
+• usually

-- sometimes
+• sometimes

-- rarely
+• rarely

-- never
+• never

 2. I am disorganized when it comes to getting my assignments and/or work done.

-- usually
+• usually

-- sometimes
+• sometimes

-- rarely
+• rarely

-- never
+• never

 3. I get confused about what I am supposed to do for the assignment or task.

-- usually
+• usually

-- sometimes
+• sometimes

-- rarely
+• rarely

-- never
+• never

 4. I have a hard time saying "no" to others which puts me behind in my work/studies.

+• most of the time

+• sometimes

+• rarely

+• never

 5. I have this sinking feeling that I will succumb to the usual reasons for procrastinating, no matter what they are.

-- most of the time - sometimes
+• most of the time

-- rarely - never
+• sometimes

+• rar ely

+• nev ver

-6. I just don't think I have the organizational abilities to be able to stop at least some of my procrastinating.
+6. I jus st don't think I have the organizational abilities to be able to stop at least some of my procrastinating.

+• mo st of the time

+• sor netimes

+• rar ely

+• nev ver

-7. When I was in high school it wasn't a problem studying for most tests the night before.
+7. Wh en I was in high school it wasn't a problem studying for most tests the night before.

+• mo st of the time

+• sor netimes

+• rar ely

+• nev ver

-8. I work best under pressure, so I think that procrastinating is really good for me.
+8. I wo ork best under pressure, so I think that procrastinating is really good for me.

+• mo st of the time

+• sor metimes

+• rar ely

+• nev ver

-9. When what I have to study or accomplish is just not that important to me, I find it more tempting to procrastinate.
+9. Wh en what I have to study or accomplish is just not that important to me, I find it more tempting to procrastinate.

+• mo st of the time

+• sor netimes

+• rar ely

+• nev ver

-10. I have a hard time talking myself into maintaining a better attitude about not procrastinating.
+10. l h ave a hard time talking myself into maintaining a better attitude about not procrastinating.

+• mo st of the time

+• sor netimes

+• rar ely

+• 200 ver
-11. I think I have more time to finish something than I usually do.

-12. It annoys me that some instructors assign so much homework when I have a life outside of school, too!
-So, I believe that it can be their fault that I have to procrastinate on certain things.

-13. I am very social and spending time with my friends sometimes gets in the way of doing my work.

-14. I can't seem to stay away from social media.

-15. Here is something (or perhaps more than one) not on this list that also causes me to procrastinate.
-(Possible issues might include a disability or some kind of learning challenge, homelessness or some other kind of living situation challenge, pregnancy, work hours and responsibilities, and/or personal life stress.)

-- most of the time
+11. I think I have more time to finish something than I usually do. • most of the time sometimes rarely never 12.
+It annoys me that some instructors assign so much homework when I have a life outside of school, too!
+So, I believe that it can be their fault that I have to procrastinate on certain things. most of the time sometimes rarely never 13.
+I am very social and spending time with my friends sometimes gets in the way of doing my work. • most of the time sometimes rarely never 14.
+I can't seem to stay away from social media. • most of the time • sometimes rarely never 15.
+Here is something (or perhaps more than one) not on this list that also causes me to procrastinate.
+(Possible issues might include a disability or some kind of learning challenge, homelessness or some other kind of living situation challenge, pregnancy, work hours and responsibilities, and/or personal life stress.) • most of the time sometimes rarely never NOTE: This exercise is not graded on responses.

-- sometimes

-- rarely

-• never

-NOTE: This exercise is not graded on responses.
 The answer key to this personal inventory is to get right into helping the learner start solving some of these causes of procrastination.